jonzarecki/psagot_program_generator/README.rst

 Configurations
 --------------

-Dockerfile, conda environment and other configurations are in `common/conf_files`.
+Most configurations are in the root folder, others are in `common/conf_files`.

 Credits
 -------